 JoAnn McKire-Avery, a program manager at Family Focus, in March celebrated 40 years supporting Evanston youth through her work at Family Focus.

-She is known as Ms. JoAnn and beloved by community members, so three months after the anniversary the City Council unanimously voted to rename a portion of Simpson Street between Darrow and Dewey avenues in her honor as JoAnn Avery Way.
+She is known as Ms. JoAnn and beloved by community members, so much so that the City Council unanimously voted to rename a portion of Simpson Street between Darrow and Dewey avenues in her honor as JoAnn Avery Way.

 “I was just floored with it, and I’m so honored by the recognition,” Avery said in a July interview with the RoundTable.
 “One of the ladies today said, ‘You [get to] receive your flowers now.’
 It was really nice to hear that people felt that way about me.”